larschristensen20/PrizeDraw/README.md

 # PrizeDrawAssignment
 Assignment 2 of I-CS-U1-1-E17.
 A pricedrawing system that has file persistency.

+Made by
+Lars Petri Christensen
+larsc15@student.sdu.dk

 Once cloned, select the PriceDraw solution and build it.
 After building it, deploy it.